peaboard/jpglitch/README.md

-# Adds a wrapper around the original  [jpglitch]: https://github.com/Kareeeeem/jpglitch code with a simple gui
+# Adds a wrapper around the original  [jpglitch](https://github.com/Kareeeeem/jpglitch) code with a simple gui

 ## Installation
 Clone the repo and run